meteora8888/Bio/README.md

 ## Deployment

-This site can be deployed to:
-- GitHub Pages
-- Netlify
-- Vercel
-- Any static hosting service

-### GitHub Pages Deployment

-1. Push this repository to GitHub
-2. Go to repository Settings
-3. Navigate to Pages section
-4. Select the branch (usually `main` or `master`)
-5. Set the folder to `/` (root)
-6. Click Save

-Your site will be available at `https://yourusername.github.io/repository-name/`
+This site is deployed on GitHub Pages and automatically updates when changes are pushed to the main branch.

 ## Customization